-CCS is a Medi-Cal program that treats children under 21 years of age with certain health conditions, diseases, or chronic health problems and who meet the CCS program rules.
-If Health Plan or your PCP believes your child has a CCS-eligible condition, they will be referred to the CCS county program to check if they qualify.
+CCS is a Medi-Cal program that treats children under 21 years of age with certain health conditions, diseases, or chronic health problems and who meet the CCS Program rules.
+If Health Plan or your PCP believes your child has a CCS eligible condition, they will be referred to the county CCS Program to check if they qualify.

-County CCS program staff will decide if your child qualifies for CCS services.
+County CCS Program staff will decide if you or your child qualifies for CCS services.
 Health Plan does not decide CCS eligibility.
-If your child qualifies to get this type of care, CCS providers will treat him or her for the CCS-eligible condition.
+If your child qualifies to get this type of care, CCS providers will treat them for the CCS eligible condition.
 Health Plan will continue to cover the types of service that do not have to do with the CCS condition such as physicals, vaccines, and well-child checkups.

-Health Plan does not cover services that the CCS program covers.
+Health Plan does not cover services that the CCS Program covers.
 For CCS to cover these services, CCS must approve the provider, services, and equipment.

 CCS does not cover all health conditions.
 CCS covers most health conditions that physically disable or need treatment with medicines, surgery, or rehabilitation (rehab).
-Examples of CCS-eligible conditions include but are not limited to:
+Examples of CCS eligible conditions include, but are not limited to:

 - Congenital heart disease

 - Cancers

 - Tumors

 - Hemophilia

 - Sickle cell anemia

 - Thyroid problems

-- Diabetes

-- Serious chronic kidney problems

-- Liver disease

-- Intestinal disease

-- Cleft lip/palate

-- Spina bifida